-(2) Where an order has been made for the destruction of an animal under subsection (1), no compensation shall be payable to the owner of the animal.

-(3) Where any constable finds any animal so severely injured or in such state of health that it cannot, without undue suffering, be moved he may (with the consent of the owner if the animal is a domestic animal) destroy the said animal or cause it to be destroyed.

-(4) Where, for the purpose of subsection (3), the owner cannot be found or refuses his consent, the constable may act on the certificate of a medical officer, a veterinary officer, the C.A.V.O. or a Justice of the Peace.
+- (2) Where an order has been made for the destruction of an animal under subsection (1), no compensation shall be payable to the owner of the animal. - (3) Where any constable finds any animal so severely injured or in such state of health that it cannot, without undue suffering, be moved he may (with the consent of the owner if the animal is a domestic animal) destroy the said animal or cause it to be destroyed. - (4) Where, for the purpose of subsection (3), the owner cannot be found or refuses his consent, the constable may act on the certificate of a medical officer, a veterinary officer, the C.A.V.O. or a Justice of the Peace.

-Penalties for offences under sections 70 to 75 77.
-(1) Whoever is guilty of an offence contrary to sections 70 to 75 is liable on summary conviction to a fine of five hundred dollars and to imprisonment for six months.
+Penalties for offences under sections 70 to 75

-(2) Whoever is convicted under subsection (1) may, in addition to the penalties prescribed therein, be ordered to pay the expenses incurred in the care, maintenance, destruction and removal of the animal or the carcass thereof.

-(3) If the owner of any animal is guilty of cruelty to the animal within the meaning of this Law, the court, upon his conviction, may, if it thinks fit, in addition to any other punishment, deprive the convicted person of the ownership of the animal and disqualify that person from having custody of any animal for such period as is specified in the order.

-(4) No order shall be made under subsection (3), unless it is shown by evidence as to a previous conviction, or as to the character of the owner, or otherwise, that the animal, if left with the owner, is likely to be exposed to further cruelty.

-(5) A person who is disqualified from having custody of an animal by virtue of an order made under subsection (4) may, at any time after the end of the period of one year beginning with the date of the order, apply to the court for a direction terminating the disqualification.
+- 77. (1) A person who commits an offence contrary to sections 70 to 75 is liable on summary conviction to a fine of five hundred dollars and to imprisonment for six months. - (2) A person who is convicted under subsection (1) may, in addition to the penalties prescribed therein, be ordered to pay the expenses incurred in the care, maintenance, destruction and removal of the animal or the carcass thereof. - (3) If the owner of any animal is guilty of cruelty to the animal within the meaning of this Law, the court, upon his conviction, may, if it thinks fit, in addition to any other punishment, deprive the convicted person of the ownership of the animal and disqualify that person from having custody of any animal for such period as is specified in the order. - (4) No order shall be made under subsection (3), unless it is shown by evidence as to a previous conviction, or as to the character of the owner, or otherwise, that the animal, if left with the owner, is likely to be exposed to further cruelty. - (5) A person who is disqualified from having custody of an animal by virtue of an order made under subsection (4) may, at any time after the end of the period of one year beginning with the date of the order, apply to the court for a direction terminating the disqualification. - (6) On an application under subsection (5), the court mayand where an application in respect of the order is refused no further application in respect of that order shall be heard if made before the end of the period of one year beginning with the date of the refusal.

-- (6) On an application under subsection (5), the court may- - (a) having regard to the applicant's character, his conduct since the disqualification was imposed and any other circumstances of the case, grant or refuse the application; and - (b) order the applicant to pay all or any part of the costs of the application, and where an application in respect of the order is refused no further application in respect of that order shall be heard if made before the end of the period of one year beginning with the date of the refusal.
+- (a) having regard to the applicant's character, his conduct since the disqualification was imposed and any other circumstances of the case, grant or refuse the application; and - (b) order the applicant to pay all or any part of the costs of the application,